att-ar/transformer_soc/README.md

-# Transformers + TensorFlow for SOC Estimation
+# Transformers + TensorFlow and Pandas for SOC Estimation

 Building a transformer neural network using TensorFlow and Transformers in Python with the goal of prediciting Li-ion (LFP chemistry) State of Charge based on real time voltage, current and delta time data.